Categories

 • After a 2 – 3 week hiding stage, calves join the maternal herd, associating with other juveniles in creches.

 • Roan hunting is now much more affordable than in days gone by.
-Roan can now be added to our seven animal hunting packages, including trophies such as nyala, zebra, and black wildebeest.
+Roan can now be added to our seven animal hunting packages, including trophies such as nyala, zebra, and black wildebeest, with the opportunity to hunt other species alongside roan antelope.

 About Roan Antelope in Africa for Hunters